-ExxonMobil participated in key activities across Africa to educate individuals, raise public awareness and help fight the spread of malaria in recognition of World Malaria Day.
-Working with partners in Africa, these World Malaria Day initiatives include:
+ExxonMobil participated in partner events across Africa to educate individuals, raise public awareness and help fight the spread of malaria in countries most at risk.
+These World Malaria Day initiatives include:

-- In Equatorial Guinea and Tanzania, supporting Grassroot Soccer’s Malaria Day soccer tournaments and malaria education and testing workshops.
+- In Equatorial Guinea, Nigeria and Tanzania, supporting Grassroot Soccer’s tournaments and malaria education and testing workshops.

-- In Chad, partnering with Jhpiego to organize a malaria walk and radio interviews about need to combat malaria.
+- In Chad, supporting Jhpiego to organize television and radio commercials about the need to combat malaria.

 Our World Malaria Day infographic shows how ExxonMobil and our partners are helping to fight malaria.